 Shopping: International Market Place and Aloha Tower Marketplace

 For souvenirs, gifts and other assorted Hawaiian mementos, visitors should go to International Market Place or Aloha Tower Marketplace.
 Both locations have numerous shops featuring jewelry, flower printed clothes, dancing hula dolls, artwork, bags and other items.
 Walking along the dozens of stalls, visitors can find some interesting things at reasonable prices.
 There are also several restaurants at the Aloha Tower Marketplace, while the International Marketplace has a food court on the premises.
 Both Marketplaces are accessible in a Honolulu scooter rental.

 Honolulu Interesting Fact: ‘Iolani Palace in Honolulu is the only royal palace in the United States.
 Additionally, it had electricity and telephones four years before the White House did.

-Special Needs Group offers Honolulu scooter rentals, wheelchair rentals, and other special needs equipment rentals in Hawaii.
+Special Needs Group offers special needs equipment rentals including scooter rentals and wheelchair rentals in Honolulu, Hawaii.
 To place your order, contact 954 585-0575.